 There’s nothing WICKED about this little TRYST.

 Some called them tears.
 Others, legs.
-I held the goblet at an angle, letting the wine flow up one side of the glass.
-I leveled it, watching as the liquid trailed down, observing each drip and its thickness.
+I observed each drip and its thickness as I held the goblet at an angle, letting the wine flow up one side of the glass, then leveled it, watching as the liquid trailed down.
 I swirled once more, closed my eyes, then stuck my nose in the glass’ bowl and breathed in deeply.
-Aromas of sage and thyme mingled with the core scent of red fruit, rich with wild strawberry, raspberry, and just-picked plum, making my mouth water.
+Aromas of sage and thyme mingled with the core scent of red fruit, rich with wild strawberry, raspberry, and freshly picked plum, making my mouth water.

 I didn’t take a drink.
 I couldn’t.
 I was on the clock.

-I set the glass on the table in front of me.
-Over the rim, my eyes met Tryst’s.
+Instead, I set the glass on the table in front of me.
+Over its rim, my eyes met Tryst’s.
 I watched as they drifted closed with the first sip.
 The look on his face was the same I’d seen the night before.
-Then, he’d raised his head from where it rested between my legs.
+Then, he’d raised his head from between my legs.

 “This is the wine I crave,” he’d said, running his tongue through my folds.

-While the identity of the man was unknown, as with every mission, I scanned the room relying on instinct—my gut—to recognize someone who posed a threat.
-It was what I was trained to do, the same way the other operatives were who were positioned around the room.
+While the man’s identity was unknown, as with every mission, I scanned the room, relying on instinct—my gut—to recognize someone who posed a threat.
+It was what I was trained to do, the same way the other operatives positioned around the room were.

-My eyes met Tryst’s from across the table and he smiled.
+My eyes met Tryst’s again from across the table, and he smiled.
 I loved his smile.
 It made me feel warm, safe, treasured.
-Evidently, Alexis, or Alex as everyone called her, had been after Tryst to participate in the auction the last couple of years.
+Apparently, Alexis, or Alex as everyone called her, had been after Tryst to participate in the auction the last couple of years.
 He and I joked that if he did, I’d be forced to take down any woman who bid on him.

-Several paddles raised but she didn’t react.
+Several paddles raised, but she didn’t react.
 Instead, I heard her say, “Where is she?” to her assistant.
-Realizing she’d spoken into a hot mic, she flipped it off.
+Realizing she’d spoken into a hot mic, she gave a quick explanation and flipped it off.
 Zin walked over to her rather than remain near the catwalk.
 Seconds later, he jumped from the stage.

-“Support needed in the back hallway,” I said through the mic of my headset, racing off in the same direction.
+“Support needed in rear hallway of the building,” I said through the mic of my headset, racing off in that direction.

-The woman whose name he mentioned had been abducted and tortured ten months ago by another man affiliated with the trafficking ring.
-That she was being held captive again sent the already surging adrenaline flooding into my bloodstream.
+The woman he mentioned had been abducted and tortured ten months ago by another man affiliated with the trafficking ring.
+That she was potentially in danger again sent the already surging adrenaline flooding into my bloodstream.

 “Jada?
 The bidding has started.
 Are you coming out?”
-I said, rapping on the door.
+I said.